 When not in use, store your chisels and planes where they will be protected from dust and large temperature swings.
 And oil your blades after every use to keep away oxygen, moisture, and chemicals that might make your expensive blades “turn red and go away.”
 I suggest you plan ahead to make it as easy as possible to apply good oil to your blades.
 An oilpot, or aburatsubo (ah/boo/rah/tsu/boh 油壺) as it is called in Japan, is a very useful, inexpensive, easily made, and time-proven tool for this purpose.

 Oil pots are not just for the important job of keeping corrosion at bay.
-An oilpot close at hand will help to minimize the friction your chisels, saws, planes, and knives generate when cutting wood.
-A striking benefit of using an oilpot is the reduction in energy you will need to expend when working wood.
+They help minimize the friction your chisels, saws, planes, and knives generate when cutting wood, as well as the energy you need to expend.
 More importantly, the wood being cut will be less able to deflect your tool’s blade away from the intended line of cut, noticeably increasing the precision of your work.

 You only need to look back in history a little way to see that these benefits are well established.

 We know from the archaeological record that tallow, just rendered animal fat, was placed in grease pots and used as a tool lubricant in Europe from medieval times right up until petroleum products became widely available.
 It was also used in the Americas until the same time.
 Vegetable oil was used in Asia, and probably in Europe as well.
 I am told that the black crust found on many antique plane bodies (wood planes not airplanes) is oxidized and hardened tallow combined with dirt.